WING-NUS/SSID/README-v-Beginner.md

 gem 'bundler', '~> 2.1', '>= 2.1.4'
 gem install bundler -v 2.1.4
 ```

-Victor's comment: bundler install may fail due to several reasons, if so, pls try the following directly:
+Note: `bundler` install may fail due to several reasons.
+If it does, please try the following steps directly:

 ```
 sudo install bundler -v 2.1.4
 ```

-After this, pls check the bundler version:
+Afterwards, please check the installed `bundler` version:

 ```
 bundle version
 ```

 ### MySQL 8.0

-The last package does not consume the least time.
-After a few trials, I successfully installed following this tutorial.
+The last package actually takes a significant time to properly install and configure.
+Follow this tutorial for installation:

 ```
 https://phoenixnap.com/kb/how-to-install-mysql-on-ubuntu-18-04
 ```

-Step 2 in this tutorial is very critical and new to new Linux users.
+Step 2 in this tutorial is very critical for Linux users.

-🎉🎉🎉 You have successfully installed all packages!
+🎉🎉🎉 Congratulations!
+You have successfully installed all packages!

 ## MySQL Config

-After Yisong has successfully installed all these packages, he still failed to enter the development mode using these commands:
+Installation needs to be followed by proper configuration of the development environment.
+Follow the following commands in your `rails` directory.

 ```
  rake db:create db:schema:dump db:migrate RAILS_ENV=development
  rake db:seed
 ```

-Why?
-After the help from Riyas, we find that the password of the `root` user of MySQL is not consistent with what we key in the SSID config file.
+The `root` MySQL user password is different from what we key in the SSID config file.

 Please `mysql -u root -p` to try to login into `root` to see if the password is correct.

 🎉🎉🎉 All done!

 ## Final Words

-If you have a problem installing, don't hesitate to ask Yisong or Riyas.
-One response of ours might save you several hours!
+If you have a problem installing, don't hesitate to ask our team, Yisong and Riyas.
+One response of ours may save you hours!